Internal investigation hits McCabe for misleading statements

 Breaking News Emails

-The report was given to members of Congress on Friday and provided to NBC News, and according to one congressional source, the Senate Intelligence Committee members were able to read the report up to two weeks ago.
+The report was given to members of Congress on Friday and provided to NBC News.
+According to one congressional source, the Senate Intelligence Committee members were able to read the report up to two weeks ago.

 Related

-The IG found that while McCabe was authorized to release such information to news reporters, he did so to “advance his personal interest” and “violated” the FBI’s and the DOJ’s media policy and “constituted misconduct.”
+The IG found that while McCabe was authorized to release such information to news reporters, he did so to “advance his personal interest” and “violated” the FBI’s and the DOJ’s media policy, and therefore his actions “constituted misconduct.”

 The report found that McCabe also contradicted his previous statements.
-During an interview under oath on November 29, 2017, McCabe finally acknowledged that he had authorized the disclosure to the Wall Street Journal.
+During an interview under oath on Nov.
+29, 2017, McCabe finally acknowledged that he had authorized the disclosure to the Journal.
 He then denied having said that he had not authorized the disclosure.
 The government watchdog found this contradiction to be in violation of the FBI’s offense code.

-Bromwich also said the inspector general relied too heavily on statements made by former FBI Director James Comey, who could only remember his discussions in vague terms.
+Bromwich also said the inspector general relied too heavily on statements from former FBI Director James Comey, who could only remember his discussions in vague terms.

 “Mr. McCabe’s recollection of discussions he had with Director Comey about this issue is extremely clear; Director Comey’s recollection is, by his own acknowledgement, not at all clear.”